March 2009

 Jules…

-• Wordpress.com might be good to get up and running with a blog quickly, but, to be honest, if you’re techy you’ve got no excuse!
+• WordPress.com might be good to get up and running with a blog quickly, but, to be honest, if you’re techy you’ve got no excuse!
 You can whack up a WP on your own server, theme it, do some posts and you’re done in an hour or two, I can’t stop recommending it.

 • Oh I don’t believe it, the first two comments on this blog are by people who use the same themes on their personal WP blogs!